ppy/osu-wiki/wiki/Help_Center/en.md

 You can perform a trace route by opening Command Prompt and running the command `tracert`.

-To open the Command Prompt, press and hold the `Windows` key and press `R`, and then type `cmd` and click OK.
+To open the Command Prompt, press and hold the `Windows` key and press `R`, and then type `cmd` and click `OK`.
 [For more information, see this Windows knowledgebase article.](https://support.microsoft.com/en-us/kb/314868).

 You can then type the trace route command into the console.
 For example, the command `tracert cho.ppy.sh` will track how your computer connects to the game server over the internet.
 Tracing routes takes a little time, sometimes upwards of a minute or more depending on your connection.

-We'll need the results from a trace route for command for the following servers: `cho.ppy.sh`, `osu.ppy,sh` and `m1.ppy.sh`.
+We will need the results from a trace route for command for the following servers: `cho.ppy.sh`, `osu.ppy,sh` and `m1.ppy.sh`.

 To copy the results of the command, simply click and drag from the bottom of the output all the way to the top so that the information turns white, then right click to instantly copy it to your clipboard.